 Customers with select Samsung devices can use Samsung Pay.

 Samsung Pay is available for all customers worldwide to make purchases using supported cards saved to their Samsung accounts.

 Samsung Pay transactions process and settle just like credit card transactions, but can be identified in the Control Panel by their unique payment type logo.

 There are no additional standard fees for processing Samsung Pay transactions – pricing for Samsung Pay is the same as your other credit card transactions.

 Chargebacks, retrievals, and pre-arbitrations on Samsung Pay transactions behave in the same way as your credit card disputes, and should be responded to according to your merchant account setup.
-If you’re unsure how to handle a dispute, contact our Disputes team.
+If you’re unsure how to handle a dispute, contact us for assistance.

 Samsung uses a tokenization system to encrypt card information and reduce the risk of fraud.
 As a result, our Basic Fraud Tools are not compatible with Samsung Pay.
 We do still recommend collecting and passing billing address information, at miniumum billing postal code, and passing that billing postal code with all Samsung Pay transactions as a best practice.

 Samsung Pay transactions are compatible with our Advanced Fraud Tools.

 Because each unique Samsung Pay transaction requires consent from the customer during the checkout flow, vaulting the payment method for future transactions will result in declines and is not recommended.
 However, Samsung Pay cards can be used for recurring billing and split shipment transactions because the customer consents to future transactions during checkout.